English

 Is US Guided Thyroid RFA Effective?

 The results of ablation for thyroid nodules are very encouraging and this has certainly been an important development in the field of modern medical care.
-Our team at Manipal Hospitals have started this new procedure in the last 18 months and now has an experience of over 40 cases with good results and patient feedback has been very positive based on the last patient questionnaire data collected.
+Our team at Manipal Hospitals has started this new procedure in the last 18 months and now has experience with over 40 cases with good results and patient feedback has been very positive based on the last patient questionnaire data collected.

 Consult an interventional radiologist in Bangalore for the best treatment and care for thyroid nodules.